scaleoutsean/awesome-solidfire/README.md

 Q: I have a quick question about ...

-A: Please visit the [NetApp Community Forum](https://community.netapp.com/t5/SolidFire-and-HCI/bd-p/solidfire_hci) please ask there and tag your question with 'solidfire'.
+A: Please visit the [NetApp Community Forum](https://community.netapp.com/t5/SolidFire-and-HCI/bd-p/solidfire_hci) and ask your question there.

 ### SolidFire / Element Demo VM